 While “best” is a relatively loose term, there are some Medigap plans that just stand out.
 Some of these plans have been well rated by seniors for years.
 Most people on Original Medicare will have one the 3 I’m about to reveal to you, right now.

-Plan F for years has been the most popular plan.
+Plan F for years was the most popular plan and touted as “the best.”
 It is fully comprehensive in coverage and picks up all your Medicare approved healthcare bills and offers no work on your part.
 All deductibles and co-payments required by Medicare itself are covered by the plan.
-Problem is…you pay a good deal extra to have the administrative work done.
-Quite a bit more than you will get back if you need “full” coverage.
+As long as Medicare approves your providers medical claim, Plan F covered 100% of remaining charges.
+Problem is…you pay a good deal extra to have all the administrative work done.

-Unfortunately, Plan F is no longer be available to those people who were not eligible for Medicare prior to January 1, 2020.
-For those who are already grandfathered in, the Plan F will still be available whether you have the Plan F or not.
+Unfortunately, Plan F is no longer available to people who were not eligible for Medicare prior to January 1, 2020.
+For those who are grandfathered in prior to that date, the Plan F will still be available whether you have the Plan F or not.

-The Plan F could involved higher rate increases over time due to an aging group of seniors.
+The Plan F could involve higher rate increases over time due to an aging group of seniors.

 Why?

-While certain states actually restrict insurers from raising premiums on one particular Medigap plan (Plan F in this case), it is something to be mindful of especially if on a small fixed income.
+While certain states actually restrict insurers from raising premiums on one particular Medigap plan (Plan F in this case), it is something to be mindful of especially if on a smaller, fixed income.

 The G Plan…Best Alternative for Medicare Supplemental Coverage?